JamesDevlin5/cHashTable/README.md

 > The `put` operation first executes a `get` operation

+### Array List

+The hash table is implemented as a dynamically-sized array.
+Each item in the array is a *bucket*.

+The keys are mapped, via a hash function, to an integer value.
+It is possible that we may encounter a hash collision, where two keys hash to the same value.
+We must still be able to insert both keys in this case, but care must be taken to do it correctly.
+We have the following two options:

+1. Each bucket may be a single key-value pairing, so we must search for a nearby empty bucket to use.
+1. Each bucket may be a list of key-value pairings, in which case we may simply append the new item to this list.

 ## TODO

 - Make a linked-list iterator
   - Get keys
   - Get values
   - Get mappings (key-value pairs)
+- Search operations
+  - Find key
+  - Find value